usmanrehmani126/Travel-advisor-app-RN/README.md

 # UI/UX Designs

 ```
-Creating an appealing and user-friendly interface is crucial for a beauty product shop app.
+Creating an appealing and user-friendly interface is crucial for a Travel Advisor APP.
 You will have the opportunity to enhance your UI/UX design skills and implement intuitive navigation, stunning visuals, and smooth animations to provide an engaging user experience.
 ```

 # API Integrations